BMT Group

-BMT Group Ltd (previously British Maritime Technology), established in 1985, is an international multidisciplinary engineering, science and technology consultancy offering services particularly in the defence and security, critical infrastructure, commercial shipping, and environment sectors.
+BMT Group Limited, formerly British Maritime Technology, was established in 1985 as an international multidisciplinary engineering, science and technology consultancy offering services particularly in the defence and security, critical infrastructure, commercial shipping, and environment sectors.
 The company's heritage dates to World War II.
-BMT's head office is in London, United Kingdom.
+BMT's head office is in London, England.

 BMT specialises in maritime engineering design, design support, risk and contract management.
 BMT provides services focused by geography, technology and/or market sector.
 It employs around 1,500 professionals operating from 47 offices across four continents, with primary bases in South America, Australia, Europe, North America and Asia-Pacific.

-In August 2017, Sarah Kenny OBE, former Managing Director of QinetiQ, was appointed as Chief Executive Officer.
-In 2021 she became Chair of Maritime UK.
-The company's annual turnover for the year 2019 was approx. £176m.

 History

 Originally formed from the merger and privatisation of the UK’s British Shipbuilders Research Association (BSRA) and the National Maritime Institute (NMI), it enjoyed tax-free status as a scientific research association for more than a decade.

 BMT's heritage includes the water tanks where the famous Bouncing Bomb, used in the Dambusters Raid, was developed during World War II, as well as more recent advances in computer-aided design and aerodynamics.